Robert Fellmeth: Evolution of CPIL, current status

-Expert Testimony, Consulting, Appointments and Boards
+Expert testimony, consulting, appointments and boards

 In addition to the white collar crime consultation with public prosecutors noted above, Fellmeth has served as an expert witness in both private and public cases involving issues of consumer and antitrust law, regulatory law, children's law, and legal ethics.
 He has been retained by the District Attorneys of San Diego, Los Angeles and 7 other counties, the state Attorney General involved in Judicial Commission Enforcement Actions against sitting judges, the State Bars of California and Washington, and the U.S. Attorney for the Southern District.

-For most of the years from 1994 to the present, Professor Fellmeth has served on the federal "screening" committees that review applications for U.S. Attorney and federal judge positions.
+For most of the years from 1994 to the present, Fellmeth has served on the federal "screening" committees that review applications for U.S. Attorney and federal judge positions.
 Appointed by Senator Barbara Boxer, he served on the bi-partisan screening committee for appointees to the Southern District of California during the Bush presidency and currently is one of 6 persons on the committee appointed by Senator Boxer for the Obama Administration.
 Each of California's senators has such a committee and each screens for 1/2 of the open federal positions in that district.

 During the 1980s, Fellmeth served on two boards related to the work of CPIL.
 They include the Board of Consumers Union of the United States, the publisher of Consumer Reports, from 1981 to 1985.
 He then served on the Board of California Common Cause from 1986–91, acting as its Litigation Chair from 1989–91.
 One of his cases was an unsuccessful attempt to remove the requirement that judges seeking re-election finance their own ballot statement – at a cost approaching the annual salary for a superior court position.
 The Kaplan case rejected Fellmeth's argument that such a state-created expense added obligations requiring judicial campaign solicitations and violated constitutional requirements for judicial independence.